 - PJ McCurdy, Assistant Resident Director

-- Liz Cho, Spirituality Facilitator
+- KB Blake, Spirituality Facilitator

 CFs in McLaughlin-Walsh support a floor of approximatley 40 students.
 All student staff on campus recieve training in conflict resolution and roommate mediation, crisis response, community building, and campus resources, and are present in their community to support their residents.
 Students can contact their Community Facilitator or Leadership Team directly for support.